 Patrick Roger: His chocolate-coated prailines are other-worldly.
 Be sure to note the life-sized lion sculptures made of chocolate in each of his shops (as if you could miss them).

 Jaques Genin: Best.
 Caramels.
 Ever.
 You must go.
-And you must get the mango caramel.
+And you must get the mango passion fruit caramel.
 How does he squeeze in so much butter?
+The Paris-Brest pastry is the most remarkable French pastry I’ve ever had.
 Excellent chocolate and pates des fruits as well.